sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 **Alternate Hypothesis:** There is a relationship between mailer type and sign-up rate.
 They are not independent.
 **Acceptance Criteria:** 0.05

-As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.
+As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the Python *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.

 <br>
 <br>